 Symbolism of Padmasambhava Rupa

 The statue is depicted holding the khatvanga which is leaning against his left shoulder.
-Additionally, the khatvanga symbolically depicts the impaled three heads representing the 3 bodies (kayas).
-These 3 kayas are desire, form and formlessness.
-As a result, this Padmasambhava Rupa sculpture symbolically represents his total liberation from the three kayas.
-The heads can be painted at the buyer’s request before shipping.
+Additionally, the khatvanga symbolically depicts the impaled three skulls representing the 3 worlds (Trailokya).
+These 3 worlds are desire, form and formlessness.
+As a result, this Padmasambhava Rupa sculpture symbolically represents his total liberation from the three worlds.
+The three skulls can be painted at the buyer’s request before shipping.

 Padmasambhava Rupa is often depicted holding the vajra in his right hand which is resting on his right knee.
 However, this statue is in Konchog-Chindu form with the vajra held in front of his heart.
 The word vajra means diamond or thunderbolt in Sanskrit.
 Indeed, this is the same symbol that the generals carried into battle in ancient India.
 However, spiritually it symbolizes the indestructibility of the diamond and the unstoppable force of the thunderbolt.
 It is also the preferred weapon of the Vedic God Indra.
 As a result, the vajra has become associated with spiritual perseverance and indestructibility.